-25 Essential Things You Should Know About Harry Styles
+26 Essential Things to Know About Harry Styles

 Handout/Helene Marie Pambrun via Getty Images

-When his first solo tour concluded in July 2018, selling almost 1 million tickets between 89 shows, it turned out that between a portion of his proceeds and contributions from promoter Live Nation and GLSEN PRIDE campaign, $1.2 million had been donated to various charities.
+When his first solo tour concluded in July 2018, selling almost 1 million tickets between 89 shows, $1.2 million had been donated to various charities from a portion of his proceeds and contributions from promoter Live Nation and the GLSEN PRIDE campaign.

 And that's what makes him beautiful.
 Happy birthday, Harry!